Long Island homeowner uncovering pool for the summer finds body floating in water

 Get top local Connecticut stories delivered to you every morning with the News Headlines newsletter.

 Investigators are looking into whether the person found may have been 23-year-old Matthew Zoll, a fugitive of the law.
-Police believe he stabbed his 61-year-old father to death in their Rocky Point home in November, but Zoll has been on the run ever since.
+Police believe he stabbed his 61-year-old father to death in their Rocky Point, New York, home in November, but Zoll has been on the run ever since.
 East Shoreham is not far from Rocky Point.

 Healey said the jarring find may answer people's questions.